GGEMS/ggems/doc/source/sources.rst

     .. c:var:: posx

-        Position of the source in along the x-axis (in mm).
+        Position of the source along the x-axis (in mm).

     .. c:var:: posy

-        Position of the source in along the y-axis (in mm).
+        Position of the source along the y-axis (in mm).

     .. c:var:: posz

-        Position of the source in along the z-axis (in mm).
+        Position of the source along the z-axis (in mm).

 ------------